Adding Schemas

 Besides, some optional properties are kept hidden (just to make you're not lost in a long list of properties!).
 To show them, click the + Add property at the bottom of the panel.

 Most properties are auto-filled with default values to save you time to enter or select values for them.
-You can manually enter data for properties and also can enter shortcodes in the input.
-Slim SEO Schema will parse the shortcodes for you.
+You can manually enter data for properties if you want.

 Besides, Slim SEO Schema supports dynamic data for properties (such as post title, author name, etc.).
 To insert dynamic data, click the the Insert button next to the input.